nareshr5/Food-ordering-app-using-react/README.md

 - working on the tasks
 - completed the  documentation(DONE)
 - working on the planning and documentation
-- going through the documentations to understant the situations
+- going through the documentations to understant the situations and terms of them

 - facing little issues
 - need some local storage configurations